Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 122: Test: Improve styling of utility for better readability. at 2025-02-18 13:27:15
 * Commit 123: Fix: Clean up data model for better maintainability. at 2025-02-19 13:17:16
 * Commit 124: Test: Optimize performance of database to improve user experience. at 2025-02-19 09:29:36
+* Commit 125: Style: Update documentation for database for better readability. at 2025-02-19 14:59:38